The Basics: Overview

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
-Depending on your insurance plan, your child may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Thanks to the Affordable Care Act, insurance plans must cover well-child visits.
+Depending on your insurance, your child may be able to get well-child checkups at no cost to you.
+Check with your insurance company to learn more.

 How do I know if my child is growing and developing on schedule?

-Some developmental milestones for children ages 5 to 10 include:
+Developmental milestones for children ages 5 to 10 include physical, learning, and social skills – things like:

-- Developing skills for success in school (like sorting, counting, and language skills)
+- Developing skills for success in school (like listening, paying attention, reading, and math)

-- Taking over body care (like bathing, brushing teeth, and getting dressed)
+- Taking care of their bodies without help (like bathing, brushing teeth, and getting dressed)

 - Learning from mistakes or failures and trying again